 After quickly abandoning the plan to be a backup group, the band experimented with a jazz-fusion sound.
 The band’s self-titled debut album was released in 1975, followed by Look into the Future a year later and Next in 1977.
 Sales of these first few albums were not promising, with only one (just barely) making the top 20.
 These disappointments led to the band moving further away from their jazz roots and more towards a harder (and more popular) rock sound.
 This coincided with Steve Perry joining the band as frontman, a change which, coupled with the band’s new sound, saw their fortunes improve dramatically.

 Journey achieved their first top 20 single in 1979, whilst the band’s sixth album Departure (1980) charted at number eight.
-The early ’80s saw the band reach the peak of their popularity, earning a number one album entitled Escape in 1981 and many successful singles.
+The early ’80s saw the band reach the peak of their popularity, earning a number-one album entitled Escape in 1981 and many successful singles.
 Following an explosion of success, the band decided to take some time off, with a few members, including Steve Perry, working on solo projects.
-Raised on the Radio (1986) was a massive hit for the band, but Steve Perry felt unable to continue with the group, causing them go on hiatus for almost a decade between 1987 and 1995.
+Raised on the Radio (1986) was a massive hit for the band, but Steve Perry felt unable to continue with the group, causing them to go on hiatus for almost a decade between 1987 and 1995.

 The band eventually reformed, to a decent enough reception, but following a hip injury, Steve Perry decided to leave the band for good.
 Ironically, he was replaced by another Steve, Steve Augeri (of Tyketto and Tall Story) whilst drummer Steve Smith (who also left) was replaced by Dean Castronovo.
 The band’s 2001 album, Arrival, was met with quiet success, after which Augeri was forced to leave the band due to problems with his throat.
-Remaining band members scoured YouTube to find a new singer, eventually settling on Arnel Pineda.
+The remaining band members scoured YouTube to find a new singer, eventually settling on Arnel Pineda.
 The first record released with Pineda on lead vocals (Revelation, 2008) was a great success, and this was shortly followed by the TV series Glee introducing the band’s music to a whole new generation of listeners.